MorganJBradford/mr.-Robogers-Neighborhood/README.md

 Test-2: "It should return 'Won't you be my neighbor?' if the number 3 is entered" Expect(beepBoop(3))toEqual("Won't you be my neighbor?")

-Test-3: "It should return the 'Boop!' if the number 2 is entered" Expect(beepBoop(2)).toEqual("Boop!")
+Test-3: "It should return 'Boop!' if the number 2 is entered" Expect(beepBoop(2)).toEqual("Boop!")

+Test-4: "It should return 'Beep!' if the number 1 is entered" Expect(beepBoop(1)).toEqual("Beep!")

 ## Description